 These courses emphasize the integration of theory and practice within the fields of business and technology.
 Students will develop the ability to effectively manage and lead organizations.
 Students will demonstrate an understanding of the place of business and technology within the global economy.
-Students will critically apply ethical standards to business practices and decisions
+Students will critically apply ethical standards to business practices and decisions.

-Required Courses Units

-CSU General Education or IGETC Pattern 37-39

-Area of Emphasis

-(18 units required from courses listed below with at least 2 or more courses from 1 discipline)

-Business Accounting 4, 10, 20A, 20B

-Business Finance 12, 13

-Business Hotel & Restaurant Mgmt.
-50, 63

-Business Mgmt.
-1, 10, 20A, 20B, 27, 28, 32, 64

-Computer Information Systems 10 , 81A, 81B, 82C, 83D, 85C, 86

-Computer Science 7A, 7B

-Economics 1, 2, 11

-Math 10, 14, 15

-Philosophy 14

-Political Science 4

-Sociology 3

-Courses selected can be used to also fulfill GE area, see a

-Courses selected can be used to also fulfill GE area, see a counselor for appropriate course selection; all courses transfer to CSU; courses in BOLD also transfer to UC (indicates that transfer credit is limited depending on UC)
+Required Courses Units CSU General Education or IGETC Pattern 37-39 Area of Emphasis 18 (18 units required from courses listed below with at least 2 or more courses from 1 discipline) Business Accounting 3, 4, 4A, 10, 20A, 20B Business Finance 12, 13 Business Hotel & Restaurant Mgmt.
+50, 63 Business Mgmt.
+1, 10, 20A, 27, 28, 32, 64 Computer Information Systems 10, 72D, 81B, 82C, 83D, 85C, 86 Computer Science 7A, 7B, 8, 9 Economics 1, 2, 11 Math 10, 14, 15 Philosophy 14 Political Science 4 Sociology 3 Courses selected can be used to also fulfill GE area, see a counselor for appropriate course selection; all courses transfer to CSU; courses in BOLD also transfer to UC (indicates that transfer credit is limited depending on UC)